• Skip to primary navigation

 In the United States, a Swiss roll is known as a jelly roll.

-What is the difference between Swiss roll and cake roll?
+What is the difference between a Swiss roll and a cake roll?

-Swiss roll cake consists of a Genoise sponge and various creams like Chantilly or buttercream.
-Japanese-style cake roll is made with chiffon cake, has less sugar, and is filled with fresh whipped cream.
+A Swiss roll cake uses a Genoise sponge and creams such as Chantilly or buttercream.
+A Japanese-style cake roll is made with chiffon cake, has less sugar, and is filled with fresh whipped cream.

 What is the sponge called in a Swiss roll?

-A Swiss roll is made primarily with a Genoise sponge cake that has a lower amount of flour.
-This provides the cake with the necessary flexibility for rolling, compared with the traditional Genoise cake.
+A Swiss roll is made primarily with a Genoise sponge cake, which has less flour.
+This gives the cake the flexibility it needs for rolling, compared with a traditional Genoise cake.

-Should Swiss roll be rolled hot or cold?
+Should a Swiss roll be rolled hot or cold?

-Rolling the cake while it is warm is crucial for achieving the perfect shape.
-After it is cooled, it is filled with cream and re-rolled again.
+Roll the cake while it is warm to set its shape.
+Once it has cooled, unroll it, fill it with cream and strawberries, then re-roll it.

 Love Swiss rolls?
 Try these next!